fgauna12/fgauna12.github.io/_posts/2020-02-18-the-hidden-costs-of-kubernetes.md

 hidden: false
 comments: false
 ---
 I am a believer of PaaS.
 In my experience, PaaS on Azure is very easy to use and there's a lot of bang for the buck.
-I get to worry less about the infrastructure and worry more about the application itself. \
+I get to worry less about the infrastructure and focus more about the application itself.
-\

 Kubernetes has the same promise, except at a bigger scale.
 There's many benefits of Kubernetes that in my opinion make it more of a Lamborghini compared to modern PaaS.
 Kubernetes has no doubt taken the world by a storm and it's the future.
 So what are the hidden costs?
 Surely it's not all fun and roses.

 \## Learning curve